The Voice Box

 About Mediumship

 The two daughters, Margaret and Kate, realising their talent for this type of communication, hired a hall to demonstrate their abilities.
 They also travelled around further to demonstrate what was then a unique talent.
 But it wasn't long before other groups sprang up across the country.
-This single event is what is considered to have been the start of the Spiritualist Movement.
+This single event is what Spiritualists consider to be the start of the Spiritualist Movement.

-There was in fact, previous to the Fox sisters, other who had taken up the gauntlet of studying psychic phenomena, and long before the fox sisters.
-Emmanuel Swedenborg, who holds claim to being the father of the discovery of our supernatural powers, and others, also before the Fox sisters were Edward Irvine a Scottish Presbyterian Minister and Andrew Jackson Davis.
+There were in fact, long before the Fox sisters, others who had taken up the gauntlet of studying psychic phenomena.
+Emmanuel Swedenborg, holds claim to being the Father of the discovery of supernatural powers.
+Others before the Fox sisters were Edward Irvine a Scottish Presbyterian Minister and Andrew Jackson Davis.

 During the 1850's a new ambassador emerged in the form of Emma Hardinge Britton.
 Born in England but moved to America to work.
-Emma became famous as a trance medium, (see mediumship skills).
-She toured America, Canada, Australia and New Zealand spreading the message of spiritualism.
+Emma became famous as a trance medium and philosophical lecturer.
+She toured America, Canada, Australia and New Zealand spreading the message of Spiritualism.
+It was through her mediumship that spirit dictated the Seven Principles of Mediumship, believed to have come from the deceased Robert Owen, but new evidence is putting this theory into doubt.
+The Spiritualist National Union are still, however, using these principles today.

-The early demonstrations of mediumship were all very physical, rapping's, table-tilting, materialisations etc. Over the years these declined in popularity to be replaced by the type of mediumship that we see today.
+Early demonstrations of mediumship were all very physical, rapping's, table tilting, materialisations etc. Over the years these have declined in popularity to be replaced by the type of mediumship that we see today.
 Nowadays modern mediums work by using the mind as a receiver and relaying information to those who need it.

 How do Mediums Work?

-If we can accept that dying is not the end of our existence, and that our body was just a vessel that carried our consciousness, and that our soul survives the bodily death and exists somewhere else, then it might be possible to make contact with that consciousness and all the memories and emotions that make that person what they were.
+First, if we can accept that dying is not the end of our existence, and it might be the end of the physical body which, was just a vessel that carried our consciousness, our Soul/Astral or Spiritual Body, and that this is the part of us that survives death and exists somewhere else, then it might be possible to make contact with that consciousness and all the memories and emotions that made that person what they were during their life on this Earth Plain.

-But where are they?
-Not as far away as some might think!
-The world of spirit exists all around us, but just out of reach.
-It might be better to think of it as a dimension rather than a place.
-Most believe that this spirit world exists on a different vibration to our own.
-It might also help to think of it as a frequency, much like that of a radio having different frequencies.
-The medium learns how to adjust themselves and tune into these different frequencies and vibrations.
-While those in the spirit world lower their vibrational level to tune into our frequency, so must the mediums higher their vibrations to link and tune into the spirit communicators vibrational frequency.
-It has to be a two way agreement between the medium and the communicator.
+So where are they?
+Not so far away as one might think!
+The world of spirit exists all around us but just out of reach of our physical eye and vibration.
+It might be better to think of it as a Dimension, rather than a place.
+Most understand and believe that this spirit world exists on a different vibrational level than that of our own.
+From this point of view it might be easier to think of it as a frequency, much the same as that of your radio which has different frequencies.
+The medium learns how to adjust and tune themselves into these frequencies and raise their vibrations to meet those in the spirit world who in turn lower their vibrations to tune into our frequencies.
+It is always a two way agreement between the medium and the communicator.

 When a medium sits with a client, or stands for a services be it church or otherwise, they have to put themselves into a receptive state by raising their vibrational level to meet that of spirit who are in turn lowering theirs to make the link or contact possible.